Van Gogh in Arles: Explore his Provençal Artistic Adventure

 🟠 Why did Van Gogh choose Arles?

-🟣 The Arles period: explosion of creativity
+🟣 The Arlesian period: explosion of creativity

-This period is a real turning point:
+This period is a true turning point:

-• the colors become vibrant, sunny, contrasted ;
+• The colors become vibrant, sunny, contrasted;

-• the subjects – landscapes, still lifes, portraits, street scenes – are treated with a palpable emotional urgency.
+• The subjects – landscapes, still lifes, portraits, street scenes – are treated with a palpable emotional urgency.

 Each canvas painted in Arles seems to carry within it the light of the south, but also the inner tension of an artist in search of truth.

 Van Gogh paints day and night.
 He works quickly, often outdoors, capturing the slightest change in light or atmosphere.
-The city of Arles, its inhabitants, its fields, its bridges, and its cafés become the actors in a deeply human pictorial theater.
+The city of Arles, its inhabitants, its fields, its bridges, and its cafés become the actors of a deeply human pictorial theater.

 🟢 Famous paintings painted in Arles: 6 must-see masterpieces

-🎨 Van Gogh's Bedroom in Arles (1888)
+🎨 Van Gogh's Room in Arles (1888)

-🌻 Sunflowers (1888)
+🌻 The Sunflowers (1888)

 🌙 The Night Café (1888)